danaugrs/gokoban/levels/README.md

 Feel free to modify the level files and even create your own!

 `s` - The start position of the gopher.
-Must have one (and only one) of this present.
+There must be one (and only one) of this present.
 `]` - A block.
 `x` - A box.
 `o` - A pad, or "objective" - the position where a box will be activated if placed there.
 Should be on top of a block e.g. `]o`.